 Before Alzheimer’s came and took my dad hostage from himself, he was a hardworking man who was full of life and humor.
 He loved keeping us on our toes and making us laugh with his sometimes-bizarre but always playful practical jokes, which absolutely rubbed off on my sister and me as children and connected us deeply.

-My dad was great with his hands and built a lot of things, including the house in Maryland we lived in for many years.
-He built a treehouse in the backyard for my sister and me, and I remember one night when I was seven years old, we were up there with my mom who was probably reading us scary stories or something.
-My sister and I were leaning in when suddenly there was this dramatic growl coming from outside the treehouse.
+My dad was great with his hands and built a lot of things, including designing and building the house in Maryland we lived in for many years.
+He also built a treehouse in the backyard for my sister and me.
+I remember one night when I was seven years old, we were up there with my mom who was probably reading us scary stories or something.
+My sister and I were leaning in when suddenly there was this dramatic growl coming from outside the treehouse, and rustling leaves.
 I had literally never been so terrified in my whole little life, and I found myself running down those small ladder-steps faster than I even thought possible.
 I pumped my legs so hard, hearing my mom and sister behind me, and it wasn’t until I collapsed inside the safety of our home that we realized it was Dad.

-“Daaadddd!!!”
+“Daaaddddyyy!!!”
 I squealed in between gasps of air and giggles.
-“It was YOU?!
+“It was YOU?!”

 We all laughed so hard together, shocked that he got us so good.